What are the alternatives for an LMS?

 - As a result, inadequate reporting and tracking features have a negative impact on every aspect of the eLearning experience.
 Nobody gets the measurable data they need to make meaningful changes or pinpoint training pain points.

 - Every student is different and no student learns the same way.
-LMS platforms fail to customize their teaching to fit each student
+LMS platforms fail to customize their teaching to fit each student.
+They do not create a blended learning experience with various elements of learning.

 About 73% of companies use a form of LMS to train their employees.
 With that number being so high, it is important to solve the many flaws associated with it.
-Most students using LMS are busy with other aspects of their life, so it is important to make the training as least intimidating as possible.
-Breaking the training into missions and smaller parts will make it more accessible and less challenging for students who are also working.
+Most students using a LMS are busy with other aspects of their life, so it is important for the training to reduce the intimidation factor and not be time consuming.
+Micro-learning is hugely beneficial - this includes breaking the training into missions and smaller parts which will make it more accessible and less challenging for students who are also working.
+This form of learning also provides a quick sense of achievement, which keeps the learner stimulated.
 It is also important to build strong outputs for communication in order to make the experience as stress-free as possible.
 It is also essential that the technology is unique to each individual as each student learns in different ways and needs help with certain things.

 How myQuest can Help Make Your LMS More Interactive

-According to Analyst Josh Bersin, the learning management system marketplace is over $3 billion in size and includes hundreds of platforms to help companies manage all aspects of their employee training.
-As the market keeps moving forward, it is important the platforms move forward with it as well. myQuest’s offer so many features to maximize online training results.
+According to Analyst Josh Bersin, the learning management system (lms) marketplace is over $3 billion in size and includes hundreds of platforms to help companies manage all aspects of their learning and development, such as employee training, customer training and online courses.
+As the market keeps moving forward, it is important the online training platforms move forward with it as well. myQuest offers so many features to maximize online training results.
+A blended learning approach is best!

 - Community Feature